Olive Beamish: Suffrage activism

 Dr Flora Murray wrote to the Glasgow Herald that she had carried out urine tests on Kitty Marion and Beamish during their hunger strike, and found high levels of a hypnotic drug bromide which was used as a muscle relaxant (to prevent vomiting during force feeding) which the doctor said "could only be harmful", and that as Beamish was preparing her defence for the trial, she may have tried to obtain an emetic to make herself vomit the hypnotic drugs.

-A survelliance image of Olive Beamish (Phyllis Brady) in Holloway prison is in the Museum of London archive.
+A surveillance image of Olive Beamish (Phyllis Brady) in Holloway prison is in the Museum of London archive.

 Later life

 During the First World War, Beamish was a social organiser based in Hoxton.
 She then ran her own typing agency business for 21 years in the City of London to 1930, and was on the executive of the Association of Women Clerks and Secretaries.

-She was in the Communist Party from 1926-9, but joined the Labour Party then and became Secretary of the Chelmsford Labour Party.
+Beamish was a member of the Communist Party from 1926-29, but then joined the Labour Party and became Secretary of the Chelmsford Labour Party.
 Beamish supported the Republican faction in the Spanish Civil War.
+In 1926, Beamish was living in Billericay, Essex and then moved to Suffolk.

-Beamish died in Suffolk in 1978.
+Beamish died in Stowmarket in 1978, aged 87.